Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Results

 Data were collected with the DEAP-1 detector between August 20th and October 16th, 2007.
 A total of 63,072,900 triple-coincidence $^{22}$Na calibration events were recorded for the PSD analysis.

+Figure~\ref{fig:data_fprompt} shows for these events the distribution of \fprompt, defined as in Eq.~(\ref{eq:fpdef}), versus number of photoelectrons.
+In this data set a hardware threshold imposed with the SCA restricts the high-photoelectron events to approximately 300 photoelectrons.
+Analysis of neutron calibration data shows that this does not remove high-\fprompt\ (0.7 $<$ \fprompt $<$ 1) nuclear recoil events.

+Figure~\ref{fig:neutron_fprompt} shows the \fprompt\ versus photoelectron distribution for neutrons and $\gamma$-rays from an Am-Be calibration source.
+We used this calibration dataset to determine the region of interest in \fprompt\ for nuclear recoil events.
+The position of the mean from the Gaussian fit (with \fprompt$>$0.65 restriction) in each bin is taken as the 50\%~recoil acceptance threshold, while higher acceptance thresholds are derived from fitted mean and standard deviation using Gaussian quantiles.
+This approach was chosen, as opposed to calculating the nuclear recoil band quantiles directly from the data, in order to avoid biases due to overlap with the electronic recoil band in the lowest energy bins.
+Using the fitted mean and sigma results in \fprompt\ corresponding to a given acceptance that is: (1) consistent to 0.01 with quantiles from the data for the entire 120--240~PE range and (2) conservative, i.e. always lower than from the direct method.

-Figure~\ref{fig:data_fprompt} shows the distribution of \fprompt~ versus number of photoelectrons for these events; for this data set a hardware threshold imposed with the SCA restricts the high-photoelectron events to approximately 300 photoelectrons.
-Analysis of neutron calibration data shows that this does not remove high-\fprompt~ (0.7 $<$ \fprompt $<$ 1) nuclear recoil events.
-Figure~\ref{fig:neutron_fprompt} shows the \fprompt~ versus photoelectron distribution for neutrons and $\gamma$-rays from an Americium-Beryllium (Am-Be) calibration source.
-From these data we have evaluated the PSD in liquid argon and measured parameters that can be used to describe the \fprompt~ distribution as a function of energy.
-As shown in Section~\ref{section:analytic}, we expect to use pulse-shape discrimination for signals of approximately 120 photoelectrons and above.
-We therefore pre-determined the region of interest for demonstration of PSD to be 120-240 photoelectrons, corresponding to approximately 43--86~\kevee~ in DEAP-1.
-Figure~\ref{fig:fprompt_gamma_n} shows the \fprompt~ distribution for $\gamma$-rays and nuclear recoils, for events between 120 and 240 photoelectrons.
-We find that none of the 16.7 million $\gamma$-ray events leak into the nuclear recoil region, and infer that the PSD in liquid argon is less than $6 \times 10^{-8}$ from these data.
-Table~\ref{tab:I1I3ratio} shows the mean \fprompt~ values and the inferred singlet/triplet ratios for electronic and nuclear recoil events versus energy in liquid argon.
+As shown in Section~\ref{section:analytic}, we expect to use pulse-shape discrimination for signals of approximately 120~photoelectrons and above.
+We therefore pre-determined the region of interest for demonstration of PSD to be 120--240 photoelectrons and 0.7$<$\fprompt$<$1.0, corresponding in DEAP-1 to approximately 43--86~\kevee\ and a nuclear recoil acceptance of not less than 90\% (uncertainties on the nuclear recoil band position and width are taken into account conservatively).
+Figure~\ref{fig:fprompt_gamma_n}, which shows the \fprompt\ distribution for $\gamma$-rays and nuclear recoils for events between 120 and 240 photoelectrons, was used to evaluate the PSD performance.
+We find that none of the 16.7 million $\gamma$-ray events leak into the nuclear recoil region, and infer from these data that the PSD in liquid argon\footnote{Despite the fact that the $^{22}$Na deposited energy spectrum is softer than $^{39}$Ar $\beta$ spectrum, PSD for both event sources in DEAP-1 is nearly the same (see Sec.~\ref{sec:syst}).} at 90\%\ nuclear recoil acceptance is less than $6 \times 10^{-8}$.